 Pam has completed advanced training in functional and sport-specific therapy, core stabilization techniques, post-surgical knee and shoulder rehabilitation, spinal manipulation, and advances in foot biomechanics/orthotics.
 Pam is the Director of Clinical Operations for the Shrewsbury and Sterling clinics, and is responsible for daily clinic operations, ensuring quality patient care, and staff development.
-In her free time, she is also certified in Canine Rehabilitation to apply her PT skills to four-legged patients!
+In her free time, Pam is also certified in Canine Rehabilitation to apply her PT skills to four-legged patients!

-Julia (LeBlanc) Salas is native to Shrewsbury.
+Julia LeBlanc is native to Shrewsbury.
 She graduated from Simmons College with her Doctorate degree in Physical Therapy in 2005.
 Her experience includes 6 years at Boston Sports Medicine, where she worked with professional, high school, and recreational athletes.
 During her time there she developed a dance medicine program and worked with the Boston Ballet as well as other dance programs in the area.
 She managed and directed the clinic for a year, as well as coordinated affiliations for students in the Boston area.
 Julia has a strong background in dance and gymnastics and enjoys working with young dancers and gymnasts.

-Her areas of focus are manual therapy for cervical dysfunction and headache relief, SI and hip dysfunction, as well as post-surgical rehabilitation.
+Julia's areas of focus are manual therapy for cervical dysfunction and headache relief, SI and hip dysfunction, as well as post-surgical rehabilitation.
 She is also certified in Graston Technique, Spinal Manipulation, and Dry Needling and is Balletone trained.

-She enjoys spending time with her family, weightlifting, cooking, and doing outdoor activities.
+Julia enjoys spending time with her family, weightlifting, cooking, and doing outdoor activities.
 She is a bodybuilding competitor, and has competed 5 times in 2011-2012.

 While at Northeastern, Jill gained experience in a multiple hospital and outpatient settings.
 She completed her orthopedic clinical rotations locally at Ashland Physical Therapy and in Boca Raton, FL at Yamato Physical Therapy and Spinal Rehabilitation.
 Jill exhibits a calm and reassuring approach to patient care.
 As a former gymnast and cheerleader, she has a special interest in injuries among those athletes.